wjma90/google-drive-upload/README.md

     This will run the job in foreground and show the logs.

     Note: A already running job cannot be resumed in foreground, it will just show the existing logs.

     ---

+-   <strong>-in | --include 'pattern'</strong>

+    Only include the files with the given pattern to upload.

+    e.g: gsync local_folder --include "*1*", will only include the files with pattern '1' in the name.\n

+    Note: Only provide patterns which are supported by grep, and supported by -E option.

+    ---

+-   <strong>-ex | --exclude 'pattern'</strong>

+    Exclude the files with the given pattern from uploading.

+    e.g: gsync local_folder --exclude "*1*", will exclude all the files with pattern '1' in the name.\n

+    Note: Only provide patterns which are supported by grep, and supported by -E option.

+    ---